-The first offender is described as a white man, aged between 16 and 20-years-old, around 5ft tall and slim.
-He was wearing a grey scarf that covered his face and a black hooded top.
+The first offender is described as a white man, aged in his twenties, with dark hair, a dark beard, a moustache and slim.
+He was wearing a grey tracksuit top and trousers and black trainers with a white sole.

-The third offender is described as a black man, aged between 16 and 20-years-old, around 5ft 4ins tall and of medium build.
-He was wearing a black hooded top and black trousers.
+The third offender is described as a man who was wearing a black tracksuit top and trousers with white stripes.

 The fourth offender is described as a man who was wearing a grey gilet, light coloured jeans and white trainers.

 Investigating officer Detective Constable Daniel Hayward, based at Oxford police station, said: “Due to the time of evening there were a number of people in the area at the time of the offence.
 I am keen to speak to anyone who may have witnessed this incident or who has any information that could help with this investigation to come forward.”

 Anyone with information can get in touch by calling the 24-hour non-emergency number 101, quoting reference 43190112320 or make a report online.

 Alternatively, you can contact the independent charity, Crimestoppers, 100 per cent anonymously on 0800 555 111.